Canon 1300D vs Nikon D70s

 Feature comparison: Canon 1300D vs Nikon D70s

 Beyond body and sensor, cameras can and do differ across a range of features.
 The 1300D and the D70s are similar in the sense that both have an optical viewfinder.
 The latter is useful for getting a clear image for framing even in brightly lit environments.
+The viewfinders of both cameras offer the same field of view (95%), as well as the same magnification (0.50x).
 The table below summarizes some of the other core capabilities of the Canon 1300D and Nikon D70s in connection with corresponding information for a sample of similar cameras.

 |Canon 1300D»||optical||n||3.0||920||fixed||n||4000||3.0||Y||n||Canon 1300D|